mdbct/photocrypt/README.md

 * The secret data starts from the beginning of the 2nd row.
 Only LSBs of the pixels are changed.
 Other 7 more significant bits are left as is.

+  > I know this is very unsecure way to hide data.
+But we are in learning
+  > phase and we'll make this program very secure when we release 1.0!

 * The end of text is marked by a pixel whose blue-coefficient is zero.
 Blue, because OpenCV stores images in BGR format instead of RGB.
 So if a blue-coefficient is found to be already zero before reaching the end of